codingtalk/reactjs-nodejs-mysql-starter/README.md

 1. Run the command ```npm install``` at the root path of the frontend
 2. ```npm run start```
 3. Visit the link ```http://localhost:3000```
-4. If you want to run the project over docker, you should make sure you had installed docker in linux subsystem in window10 or linux, run the command ```./sh/startup.sh```

 # Api Doc